 To date, we have invested a substantial amount of time and capital to research and develop the foundations of our technology and potential applications.
 For us to develop any products that might ultimately be commercialized, we will have to invest further time and capital in research and product development, obtaining regulatory approval or clearance, implementing regulatory compliance standards, and market development.
-Therefore, we may never develop any products that can be commercialized.
+Pending regulatory clearance or approval of our CellFX System, we plan to commercialized.
 All of our development efforts will require substantial additional investment, which may never result in any revenue.
 Our efforts may not lead to approved or commercially successful products for a number of reasons, including:

-- · we may not be able to complete the development of any planned products; - we may not be able to obtain regulatory approvals or clearances for our planned products, or the approved or cleared indications may be narrower than we seek; - we may experience delays in our development program, clinical trials and the regulatory approval or clearance process; - our NPS technology may not prove to be safe or effective in clinical trials; - physicians may not receive any reimbursement from third-party payers, or the level of reimbursement may be insufficient to support widespread adoption of any of our products; - any products that are approved or cleared by regulatory authorities may not be accepted in the marketplace by physicians or patients; - we may not be able to manufacture our products in commercial quantities or at an acceptable cost; and - rapid technological change or the appearance of a new competitive technology may make our technology and products obsolete.
+- we may not be able to complete the development of any planned products; - we may not be able to obtain regulatory approvals or clearances for our planned products and indications that we have studied, or the approved or cleared indications may be narrower than we seek; - we may experience delays in our development program, clinical trials and the regulatory approval or clearance process; - our NPS technology may not prove to be safe or effective in all clinical trials; - the actual and perceived effectiveness and reliability of our products, especially relative to alternative products; - the results of clinical trials relating to the use of our products; - the availability, relative cost and perceived advantages and disadvantages of alternative technologies or uses thereof; - the degree to which physicians adopt our products; - our ability to obtain, maintain, protect and enforce our intellectual property rights with respect to our products; - · our ability to sustain a meaningful clinical benefit better than our competitors and alternative treatments or therapies; - achieving and maintaining compliance with all regulatory requirements applicable to our products; - the extent to which we are successful in educating medical professionals in general, and the benefits of our products; - the strength of our marketing and distribution infrastructure; - the effectiveness of our and our distributors' marketing and sales efforts in the U.S. and abroad, including our efforts to build out our sales team; - the level of education and awareness among medical professionals concerning our products; - · our reputation among physicians and clinics; - our ability to continue to develop, validate and maintain a commercially viable manufacturing process that is compliant with current Good Manufacturing Practices (cGMP) and Quality Systems Regulations (QSR); and - whether we are required by the FDA or comparable non-U.S. regulatory authorities to conduct additional clinical trials for future or current indications. - physicians may not receive any reimbursement from third-party payers, or the level of reimbursement may be insufficient to support widespread adoption of any of our products;

+- any products that are approved or cleared by regulatory authorities may not be accepted in the marketplace by physicians or patients; - we may not be able to manufacture our products in commercial quantities or at an acceptable cost; and - rapid technological change or the appearance of a new competitive technology may make our technology and products obsolete.